riveraconv/Silksong/SilksongApp/README.md

 **Usage:**
 1. Enter a valid YouTube URL.
 2. Review video information and confirm the download.
-3. The audio file will be saved in the standard Music folder (`SilksongDownloads` folder).
+3. The audio file will be saved in the standard downloads folder (`SilksongDownloads` folder).

 **License:**
 This project is provided as-is for **educational purposes**.
 No commercial use is allowed without permission.